-Additionally, MEDDIC is more flexible than BANT, allowing different approaches to be taken in different situations.
-For example, if you know that your target market loves to travel but are unsure how much they’d value vacation time outside of the US, you could still qualify them using MEDDIC.
+Additionally, MEDDIC is more flexible than BANT, allowing different approaches in different situations.
+For example, if you know your target market loves to travel but are unsure how much they'd value vacation time outside of the US, you could still qualify them using MEDDIC.

 Ultimately, this greater flexibility leads to better results for sales and marketing professionals – they can close more deals and drive more revenue.

 CHAMP stands for challenges, authority, money and prioritisation.
 By understanding each factor, sales and marketing professionals can better qualify a lead.
 You can create more effective sales pitches and proposals using CHAMP.

 Challenges: Sales professionals must first understand the challenges their target customers face.
 For example, if you sell technology products, you may need to qualify a lead interested in buying a new computer.
 Understanding your target customer's challenges will help you better qualify them for your product.